egoist/nwjs/README.md

 # Install a version
 $ nw install 0.12.3

+# Install a SDK version
+$ nw install 0.13.0-rc3-sdk

 # Run nw in cwd or specific any directory
 $ nw .

 # Use another cached version
 $ nw use 0.13.0-beta3

+# Use SDK version
+$ nw use 0.13.0-rc3-sdk

 # List all local cached versions
 $ nw ls